-2.1.3 Overview of the new HPAI H5 non-poultry (wild bird) event originated from shorebirds from Strand Beach and Blouberg Beach in the City of Cape Town Local Municipality.
+2.1.3 Overview of the new HPAI H5 non-poultry (wild bird) event were suspected to have HPAI or died and these samples tested positive for avian influenza.
+These samples originated from shorebirds from Strand Beach and Blouberg Beach in the City of Cape Town Local Municipality.
 The sample from Blouberg Beach tested suspect positive for HPAI H5 on PCR and the sample from Strand Beach tested positive for HPAI H5 on PCR.
 Samples collected from shorebirds during May 2023 at Hout Bay, Simon's Town, Silverstroomstrand and Sea Point also located in the City of Cape Town Local Municipality tested positive for HPAI H5.
 Samples collected from Egyptian geese at a Nature Reserve in the Langeberg Local Municipality also tested HPAI H5 PCR positive.
 Further during May 2023, samples collected from shorebirds at Buffels Bay in Bitou Local Municipality tested suspect H5 PCR positive.
 Sample collected from shorebirds from Lambert's Bay in Cederberg Local Municipality also tested HPAI H5 PCR positive.
 Further diagnostics to determine the N type and sequencing are underway.
 Samples collected from shorebirds in Velddrif located in the Bergrivier Local Municipality also tested HPAI H5 PCR positive.
 Racing pigeons from the City of Cape Town Local Municipality also tested HPAI H5 PCR positive.
-Samples collected in Shorebirds in Velddrif located in the Bergrivier Local Municipality also tested HPAI H5 PCR positive.
-Racing pigeons from the City of Cape Town Local Municipality also tested HPAI H5 PCR positive.
-Samples collected in Bitou Local Municipality in May 2023 also tested HPAI H5 PCR positive.
+Samples from shorebirds collected in Bitou Local Municipality in May 2023 also tested HPAI H5 PCR positive.